createdotnet/wdk/pages/tutorials/06converting-to-wdk.md

 </style>
 ```

 From the "Design Screen", Create users can select dynamic colours for use within their template.
 To make our existing page compatible with this, we'll need to use a few tags to set the styles.
-Please see our tutorials for a more in depth look at Dynamic Colours and Advanced Colour Functions.
+Please see our tutorials for a more in depth look at [Dynamic Styling](05dynamic-styling.html) and [Advanced Colour](03advanced-colour-functions.html) Functions.

 Replacing: